fpiette/OverbyteICS/ReadMe8.txt

 being available somewhere in the path.
 The ICS distribution includes the latest Win32 OpenSSL files in the .\OpenSSL-Win32 directory and the four main DLLs duplicated in .\Samples\delphi\sslinternet for Win32 and Win64 samples.

+Note OpenSSL 1.1.1 and later only support Windows Vista and later, and Windows Server 2008 and later, not Windows XP.

 Other OpenSSL files, including older and Win64, may be downloaded from: